 Our first sessions with Sara Westbrook have been completed - thank you to the parents who attended.
 I truly believe working with Sara this year will help bring a real sense of empowerment to our students.

 November looks to be just as exciting with an ultimate frisbee tournament, parent teacher interviews, a buyout to attend the flag football finals, a well deserved long weekend, and a very special event with Chief R Stacey Laforme, the elected Chief of the Mississaugas of the Credit First Nation.
 This is a time for our entire community to reflect and listen.
 We are honoured by his presence.

 There was a lot of effort put in by so many here at HNMCS to have such a great month - thank you to everyone who was involved in creating these opportunities!

-Welcome to the HNMCS Head of School blog - ENcourage.
+Welcome to the Head of School blog - enCOURAGE.
 The name comes from the core values and our vision statement that aspire to support our girls to stand up for their convictions.
-By examining four themes - faith, teachers, the head of school position, and our girls, ENcourage communicates how we at HNMCS help our girls live our values.
+By examining four themes - faith, teachers, the head of school position, and our girls, enCOURAGE communicates how we at HNMCS help our girls live our values.